mozilla/missioncontrol-v2/README.md

 or

 ```
-Rscript process.models.firefox.desktop.R --data_file=./all.the.data.intermediate.Rdata --out=./all.the.data.Rdata
+Rscript process.models.firefox.desktop.R --data_file=./all.the.data.intermediate.Rdata --out=./all.the.data.Rdata --model_out=./desktop_model_output.fthr
 ```

-Aagin params are optional and those examples above are default.
+Aagin params are optional and those examples above are default. `model_output` is the output from the model that will be written to BQ.